 Depending on your age, your insurance needs change.
-As an applicant who is 51 years of age, your needs vary tremendously from that of someone who is younger.
+As an applicant who is 51 years of age, your needs vary tremendously from those of someone who is younger.
 There are multiple factors that need to be considered before deciding on which life insurance to settle on.

 Determine Your Needs